 Many of the clients we see have been told that their thyroid function is normal based on a single blood test result that does not always reflect the true answer.
-There are however many more tests (even some you can do at home) that can help assess your thyroid function and even better, there is a lot you can do about it naturally before resorting to medications.
+There are however, many more tests including some you can do at home, that can help assess your thyroid function and even better, there is a lot you can do about it naturally, before resorting to medications.

-Adrenal issues are interrelated with thyroid issues, as you cannot treat one without supporting the other.
-Your adrenals are you master stress glands that really cop a workout without much downtime.
-Your doctor may tell you there is no such thing as adrenal exhaustion, but we beg to differ with this term being used to describe adrenals that are unable to function optimally after being depleted from long-term over-stimulation (or stress).
-However, the good news is that adrenal function can be improved and energy returned with the right dietary and lifestyle support.
-Adrenal function is often based on a signal cortisol result, however cortisol has a circadian rhythm and varies throughout the day and also according to your stress on the day.
-We have access to more accurate adrenal testing that can show the variations in your cortisol levels throughout the day if required.
+Adrenal issues are interrelated with thyroid issues, and you cannot treat one without supporting the other.
+Your adrenals are your master stress glands that really cop a workout, without much downtime.
+Your doctor may tell you there is no such thing as adrenal exhaustion, but we beg to differ, with this term being used to describe adrenals that are unable to function optimally after being depleted from long-term over-stimulation (or stress).
+The good news is that adrenal function can be improved and energy returned with the right dietary and lifestyle support.
+Adrenal function is often based on a single cortisol result, however, cortisol has a circadian rhythm and levels vary throughout the day, as does your stress levels.
+We have access to more accurate adrenal testing that can show the variations in your cortisol levels throughout the day, if required.
 We also look at nutrient levels, infections, lifestyle factors and hormonal imbalances that can also impact adrenal function.

 Have you been told your thyroid is “normal”?

-Regular thyroid testing focuses on solely testing a pituitary hormone called TSH (or Thyroid Stimulating Hormone).
-TSH (or Thyroid Stimulating Hormone) is the hormone released by your pituitary gland to stimulate thyroid gland hormone production.
-When stimulated by TSH, the thyroid gland produces T4 (inactive thyroid hormone) which is then converted to T3 (the active hormone) in the liver.
+Regular thyroid testing focuses on solely testing a pituitary hormone called TSH (Thyroid Stimulating Hormone).
+TSH is the hormone released by your pituitary gland to stimulate thyroid gland hormone production.
+When stimulated by TSH, the thyroid gland produces T4 (inactive thyroid hormone) which is then converted to T3 (active thyroid hormone) in the liver.

 Often TSH levels come back inside the reference range – meaning they are classified as “normal”.
 However, simply testing TSH can miss the subtle changes in thyroid function before overt disease results.
 At Wellness Vision we offer comprehensive thyroid testing.